-There are many reasons for use of private investigation and surveillance services.
-For example, insurance companies may wish to carry out surveillance on individuals, usually in claims related to injury.
+There are many reasons for use of private investigation services.
+For example, insurance companies may wish to carry out covert observation on individuals, usually in claims related to injury.
 It is the job of the private investigator to provide an accurate report so that the information can then be relied on and upheld in a court of law.
 Private investigators can also be used to investigate accident scenes, take statements, perform audits, locate individuals and do financial or background checks.

 The demand and uses for technology continue to grow and each investigation will start with some form of technology due diligence, whether online or database searches.